Darby (name)

 Darby is an English locational surname and has since become a given name.
 Its prefix derives from the Old Norse djúr ("deer"), and the suffix -býr ("farm"/"settlement").
 The oldest recorded use as a surname dates to the period of 1160–1182 in Lincolnshire.
 Darby was a common pre-1800 alternative spelling of Derby, a city in England.

-In Ireland, Darby is an diminutive of the Gaelic name Ó Diarmada, which means "descendant of Diarmaid".
+In Ireland, Darby is a diminutive of the Gaelic name Ó Diarmada, which means "descendant of Diarmaid".

 Notable people with the name or its variants include: